title

 Analysis

-This ordinance would amend Chapter 12.40 of the Metropolitan Code of Laws regarding abandoned vehicles and restrictions on street and alley parking.
+This ordinance, as substituted, would amend Chapter 12.40 of the Metropolitan Code of Laws regarding restrictions on street and alley parking.

-The current Metropolitan Code prohibits the parking of trucks or motor vehicles of more than eighteen thousand pounds gross weight, or of trailers or semi-trailers whether or not attached to tractors, on any of the streets within the metropolitan government at any time of day.
+This ordinance would replace current Metropolitan Code that prohibits the parking of trucks or motor vehicles of more than eighteen thousand pounds gross weight, or of trailers or semi-trailers whether or not attached to tractors, on any of the streets within the metropolitan government at any time of day.
 This current restriction in the Metropolitan Code does not apply to trucks, trailers or semi-trailers so parked while actually engaged in loading or unloading.